jfloff/.dotfiles/README.md

 # ¯\\_(ツ)_/¯ Warning / Liability
 > Warning:
 The creator of this repo is not responsible if your machine ends up in a state you are not happy with.
-If you are concerned, look at install.sh and osx.sh to review everything this script will do to your machine :)
+If you are concerned, look at all shell scripts (osx.sh, brew.sh, casks.sh, extras.sh) to review everything this script will do to your machine :)

-# Additional

-There are a few additional features in this repo:

-- .crontab: you can `cron ~/.crontab` if you want to add my nightly cron software updates.

-> \\[0_0]/ - Note that this may wake you in the morning to compatibility issues so use only if you like being on the edge

 # Settings
 This project changes a number of settings and configures software on OSX.